stolostron/rhacm-docs/install/config_install.md

 # Configuration options

-This section provides all the configuration options that you can do during installation.
+This section provides all the configuration options that you can do during installation. <!-- ALL NEED TO BE REPLACED OR UPDATED BASED ON 1Q PRODUCT AT RED HAT, POSSIBLE TO USE THIS AS ONE CONFIG OPTIONS TOPIC -- BRANDI>
 {:shortdesc}

 After you install {{site.data.keyword.cloud_pak_mcm}}, you can enable or disable services that are comprised in a component.
 For more information, see [Enabling and disabling services](disable_and_enable_services.md).